mytechnotalent/Python-For-Kids/README.md

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_Breath) to read the tutorial on GitHub.

+## MicroPython micro:bit - Talking Blink And Breath
+The micro:bit Talking LED Blink And Breath is a micro:bit Electronic Educational Engagement Tool designed to help students create a talking blink and breath application.

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_Blink_And_Breath) to read the tutorial on GitHub.

 ## MicroPython micro:bit - Friend MOD V1
 This repo adds a chatbot MOD to the official BBC micro:bit V1 fork of MicroPython.
 The firmware is included in addition to the source code if you would like to modify for your own educational needs.